jonascarpay/apecs/README.md

 Most iterations and storage operations are inferred from the type system.

 ### Performance
-By using extensive caching and strict semantics to avoid space leaks, performance is excellent.
+By using extensive caching and strict semantics to avoid space leaks, performance is very good.
 Running the [ecs-bench](https://github.com/lschmierer/ecs_bench) pos_vel benchmark shows that we can even keep up with specs, which was written in _Rust_:

 |     | specs | apecs |